-Widespread improvements to car parking and vehicle movement are recommended throughout the Draft Master Plan, including within Area 1.
+Widespread improvements to car parking and vehicle movement is recommended throughout the Master Plan, including within Area 1.
 These recommendations aim to improve traffic flow and organisation of vehicle management throughout the Reserve and maintain access for emergency vehicles.
-The draft recommendations aim to keep vehicles on designated roads and car parks, and to improve the safety of all pedestrians as well as encourage more active modes of travel.
-The Draft Master Plan has proposed accomodating the majority of cars through a centralised car park that would replace the existing, ad-hoc car park behind the main pavilion.
-Up to 100 car parking spaces are proposed which would service the main pavilion, tennis facilities, netball facilities, Oval 2, Guide Hall, Agricutural Society Shed and play space.
+The recommendations aim to keep vehicles on designated roads and car parks, and to improve the safety of all pedestrians and encourage more active modes of travel.
+The Master Plan has proposed accomodating the majority of cars through a centralised car park, with up to 100 car parking spaces to service the main pavilion, tennis facilities, netball facilities, Oval 2, Guide Hall, Agricutural Society Shed and play space.
 The car park will have the ability to be constructed in a staged fashion where necessary.

-Landscape Plan ID Recommendation Key themes 1 Formalise and expand the car park at the main entry utilising the existing car park and gravel road alignment.
+Landscape Plan ID Recommendation Key themes Cost 1 Formalise and expand the car park at the main entry utilising the existing car park and gravel road alignment.
 Include garden bed planting, trees and lighting.
-Approximately 100 proposed car parking spaces.
 Construction of the car park could potentially occur in two stages.
-Include traffic calming measures/safe pedestrian crossing points.
+Include traffic calming measures/safe pedestrian crossing points/vehicular exclusion.
+9 \$379,000